ISISComputingGroup/ibex_developers_manual/Malformed-URL-errors.md

 3. From the Import view select `Existing Projects into Workspace` and click Next.
 4. Browse to your resources directory and click Finish.

-The project files will now be correctly loaded.
-Often you need to restart CS Studio in order to fully update the menus.
+The project files will now be correctly loaded and it is recommended you restart CS Studio at this point to update the GUI menus.